jordiwave/CodeBlocks_Unofficial_Testing/src/exchndl/Win_10/win64/doc/README.md

 The MgwHelp library aims to be a drop-in replacement for the DbgHelp library, that understand MinGW symbols.
 It provides the same interface as DbgHelp library, but it is able to read the debug information produced by MinGW compilers/linkers.

-MgwHelp is used by Dr.MinGW and ExcHndl below to lookup symbols.
+MgwHelp is used by Dr. Mingw and ExcHndl below to lookup symbols.

 But the hope is that it will eventually be used by third-party Windows development tools (like debuggers, profilers, etc.) to easily resolve symbol on binaries produced by the MinGW toolchain.

-MgwHelp relies on [libdwarf](http://reality.sgiweb.org/davea/dwarf.html) to read DWARF debugging information.
+MgwHelp relies on [libdwarf](https://www.prevanders.net/dwarf.html) to read DWARF debugging information.

 **NOTE: It's still work in progress, and only exports a limited number of symbols.
 So it's not a complete solution yet**